John-Dunn/developer-program-2018/README.md

 #### Library
 Each contract uses some OpenZeppelin contract.
 The main contract uses `Ownable` for circuit breaker functionality, the token faucets rely heavily on the token definitions and SafeMath.
 The contracts and libraries are imported via npm as ethPM does not carry the latest version (1.03 vs. 1.13).

+#### Additional Requirements
+If you check any contract (e.g. `Etherary.sol`) you will see it is thoroughly commented according to spec.

+#### Stretch goal
+Althouth the UI is not yet ready for it, the contracts have been deployed on the rinkeby testnet.
+Please see `deployed_addresses.txt` for more info.